Curacao Visitors Guide

 5. Take A Hike In Christoffel National Park

 To see the true natural beauty of Curacao, hit the trails around the largest National Park on the island, Christoffel National Park.
-Spanning around 2,300 acres, the park was once home to several plantations, including Savonet, Zorgvlied, and Zeevenbergen plantations.
+Spanning around 4,600 acres (1,860 hectares), the park was once home to several plantations, including Savonet, Zorgvlied, and Zevenbergen plantations.
 There are many scenic coastal and mountain trails for every skill level, including a challenging hike to the summit of Christoffel Mountain.
 Try to visit the Savonet Museum to learn more about the history of slavery and plantation life in Curacao.

 While exploring, you’ll see cacti, iguana, rabbit, deer, and stunning rare plant life, like wild orchids.
 You’ll want to wear comfortable shoes and bring plenty of water, snacks, and sunscreen.
 Don’t be discouraged by the rugged terrain; trust us, the view from the top is worth the climb!

 If you’ve got a rental car, you can also check out the 2 scenic drives to see the park’s stunning beauty and view the wildlife.
 Christoffel National Park and the Savonet Museum are open daily from 6 am – 2 pm.
-It costs around $15 per adult, $2 for children 6-12, and free for children under 5.
+It costs around $15 per adult, $2 for children 6-12, and free for children 5 and under.

 Check out this Christoffel National Park Jeep Safari, a 7-hour safari that allows you to immerse yourself fully in the park.